declare-lab/Sealing/README.md

     python gen_sample.py --dataset=<dataset_name> --dataset_root=<root_path> --sampling_strategy='repr' --vlm_model=<vlm_model_name> --sim_model=<sim_model_name> --task='gen_inds'
     ```

-### 3. How to run
+### 3. Training and Inference
-For experiments on CLIP and GIT, please modify our provided reference scripts (in 'src/scripts').
+For experiments on CLIP and GIT, please modify our provided reference scripts (in `src/scripts`).
 For all-in-one, please check its attached README file for more details.

 ## Results (Partial)
 The following displayed digits are prediction accuracy, whose definition can be found in our paper.